Kislapet/Kislapet.github.io/_pages/projects.md

 This project is incomplete as it requires quite a lot of space and power (mp3 training data is really heavy).
 I wish to complete it someday.

+Why this project?
+I was free to choose the subject for this project.
+I developed an interest in linguistics in my high school years after watching the movie Arrival (2016)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tFMo3UJ4B4g?si=XyoRAdwB050DKV_e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I think we have yet to realise the potential of combining AI and linguistics, as there will be so much more to do than just using LLMs!

 ## It’s TV Time !
 EEG, ECG and respiration data analysis for detecting immersion levels